2 November 1994

 That it is absolutely impossible to aspire having a normal looking relationship on the outside, and enjoy meaningful, layered consent play in private.

-It was a relationship style.
+It was a relationship style!

-As in: the game we play when we’re not in bed.
+It was the game we play when we’re not in bed.

-The constant tension of not knowing if I will ever see him again, was what made me such a big fan of our play.
 Any man wanting to know where our relationship was going, or wanting me to take responsibility for his feelings, for his life, was not going to get anywhere with me.

-To me, our mysterious undefined relationship, had been a prerequisite in order to do the consent play I intended to write about.
+Our mysterious undefined relationship, had been a prerequisite in order to do the consent play I intended to write about.

 But it was this relationship style, which me and Bear had accidentally invented, which was the basis for the great sex life.

 The consent play had been the most remarkable aspect of what we did.
-And it was the aspect that got confused with S&M a lot, and partly because of that I had been so motivated to write an entire pleasure guide on consent play and how to do it;
+And it was the aspect that got confused with S&M a lot, and partly because of that I had been so motivated to write an entire pleasure guide on consent play and how to do it.

 I need to get my act together and start doing what I had set out to do, the moment I started writing in that journal late at night.
-The real reason behind me claiming the level Bear and I had reached, was so that I would be able to keep it, long after he had left.

 I had hoped the writing would help me to become the strong woman I used to be.
-But I was wrong.
-It was never in my writing.

 Or it had been, because “it” wasn’t anymore.

-I need to start remembering.
-Start becoming.
 Start embodying that bold virgin that asked him for an encounter over coffee, at a cafe December 1989.
-The young woman with whom he went to the movies, seeing Basic Instinct, in 1992.
-Several times.

 And how we somehow knew we’d be the only people in that audience who would understand that this wasn’t about if she had done it.

 That Basic Instinct was about Catherine Tramell’s and Nick Curran’s desire to live an exciting life.
-A life no one would understand.

-But that should never again be a reason for me, to stop being Catherine Tramell.
+Bear may have returned to his normal life, but that should never again be a reason for me to stop being Catherine Tramell.

 ~Lauren